-Figure 21.
+Figure 25.
 Using L1 measure (Ekblom norm) of model norm to recover a blocky model.

+Ex 5: DC Inversion: Incorporating inactive cells constraint

 In the next example it is illustrated how drilling data can be incorporated in the inversion using fixed cells constraint.
-In this example the reference model has been set to the same elongated conductive block model as shown in .
+In this example the reference model has been set to the same elongated conductive block model as shown in figure 20.
 The difference is that in this case additional information has been incorporated by fixing some reference model cell values.
 The values are taken from the reference model file (ref_new.con) but their values are fixed using active cells file (ACTIVE_CELLS active.txt), defined in line 6 of the control file (provided below).

 OBS LOC_X obs_dc.dat